European Geography Association: Eastern & Mediterranean Region

-Board of EGEA
+Board of EGEAuro

-The Board consists of six persons, four of whom fulfill the functions of president, vice-president, secretary and treasurer.
-These four board members are elected by the General Assembly out of members from the Association.
-A representative of the entity chosen to organize the Annual Congress was also a member of the board, but this latter position was replaced by an elected Public Relations and Event Advisor at the General Assembly of 2015.

-The board represents and is the executive body of the Association.

-The board is supported by the Secretariat Director whose seat is the office at the EGEA Headquarters in Utrecht.
+The Board consists of six persons, four of whom fulfill the functions of President, Vice President, Secretary and Treasurer.
+These four Board members are elected by the General Assembly out of individuals from the Association.
+A representative of the entity chosen to organise the Annual Congress was also a member of the board, but this latter position was replaced by an elected Event and Public Relations Advisor at the General Assembly of 2015.
+The Board represents and is the executive body of the Association.
+The Board is supported by the Secretariat Coordinator, previously called the Secretariat Director, whose seat is the office at the EGEA headquarters in Kraków.
 This position was first created in 2005 and contrived by the entity of Utrecht.
+It has now been moved to Kraków.
 In 2016 also the grant team with its coordinator was created to take care of financial grants.